 The federal statutes are vague and do not specifically include DUI’s as specific crimes that permit denial of asylum or withholding of removal.
 The statutes only make aggravated felonies deportable, defined in the federal law, as “particularly serious crimes”.
 A person who spends cumulative 5 years in prison or jail will likely be deemed to be convicted of “particularly serious crimes”.

-Delegado’s total aggregate sentence was 4 years 4 month, shorter then the 5 years qualification.
+Delegado’s total aggregate sentence was 4 years 4 months, shorter than the 5 years qualification.
 The Circuit Court does not clarify why Delgado’s crimes were deemed “particularly serious”.
 Instead, the Court said that the facts from his cases make his convictions particularly serious crimes.
 For clarification, the Circuit court remanded Delagado’s case back to the Board of Immigration Appeals.

 After this decision felony DUI convictions can permit “particularly serious crimes” analysis and deportation.
-It is not clear what specific facts makes a DUI “a particularly serious crimes”.
-The only clear-cut case is that where defendant on parole with three felony DUI cases involving serious injury and an aggregate sentence of 4 years 4 month, can be a bar to asylum.
+It is not clear what specific facts make a DUI “particularly serious crimes”.
+The only clear-cut case is that where the defendant on parole with three felony DUI cases involving serious injury and an aggregate sentence of 4 years 4 months, can be a bar to asylum.

-If you have a open DUI case in Los Angeles and can qualify for this program, here is some information to consider before pleading guilty to a DUI in Los Angeles.
+If you have an open DUI case in Los Angeles and can qualify for this program, here is some information to consider before pleading guilty to a DUI in Los Angeles.